Overdraft Privilege Service Policy

 Fees and Charges

 For each overdraft we pay, we will charge the standard per item overdraft charge, Overdraft (Paid), set forth in our fee schedule (currently $25.00).
 The maximum overdraft charge per day is $125.00.
 In addition, we will charge your account a $2.00 per day “Cont OD Charge”.
-Typically, we will start charging the Cont OD Charge on the eighth (8th) calendar day your account is overdrawn at least $10.01 (negative) and will continue to charge the Cont OD Charge for each subsequent consecutive calendar day your account remains overdrawn.
+Typically, we will start charging the Cont OD Charge on the eighth (8th) business day your account is overdrawn at least $10.01 (negative) and will continue to charge the Cont OD Charge for each subsequent consecutive business day your account remains overdrawn.
 There is otherwise no limit on the total amount of Cont OD Charges while your account remains overdrawn.
 We will notify you by mail if we pay or return any insufficient or unavailable funds items on your account.
 However, we have no obligation to notify you before we pay or return any item.
 The amounts of any overdrafts, including our Charges, are due and payable immediately or on demand.

 Accounts Eligible for ODP